triptych/dungeon-quest/tasks.md

 - [ ] Design UI elements and icons
 - [ ] Create visual effects for combat and spells
 - [ ] Implement lighting and shadow effects
+- [ ] Battle animations - make the player and the monster jiggle and emit particles on hits

 ## Item System
 - [x] Create items.js file for item management